|Learning Area:||English – Humanities and social sciences – The ArtsAustralian National Curriculum Information|

 1. Australian political cartooning – a rich tradition

 Australia has a strong and vibrant history of political cartooning.
 Since the 1830s, when political cartoons were first featured in Australian newspapers, they have provided satirical, witty or humorous comment on political and public affairs, social customs, fashions, sports events and personalities.
-Visit the Australian Government's Culture and Recreation Portal, read and discuss the information presented.
+Visit the Behind the Lines website to read and discuss the information presented.

 2. Classroom discussion